voyteq55/voyteq55.github.io/_drafts/how-to-combine-multiple-repositories-into-one.md

 > Throughout the guide I'm using `main` as the primary branch in all of the repositories.
 If yours are called `master` or something else, modify the commands accordingly.
 (You can type `git branch` to display the names of all branches in the repository)
 {: .prompt-info }

-After getting the files in the target repo you can safely remove the link to the remote:
+After getting the files in the target repo, you can safely remove the link to the remote:

 ```terminal
 git remote remove project_1_repo